-Indeed, in the beginning God created humanity to be a family.
+Indeed, in the beginning God created humanity to be a covenant-making and covenant-keeping family.

 The Trinity: One-in-Three

 Before God spoke a word (Gen 1:3), the Word was God and was with God (John 1:1–3).
-In the beginning, the Eternal Son—the logos of John’s Gospel—was already in eternal community with the Father.
-For all of eternity, the Father, the Son, and the Spirit dwelled in spiritual unity, inseparable harmony, and loving community.
+In the beginning, the Eternal Son—the logos of John’s Gospel—was already in eternal union with the Father.
+In one divine essence, the Father, the Son, and the Spirit dwelled eternal in unity, harmony, and personal relation.
 Sharing all attributes—glory, love, knowledge, power, etc.—the Triune God infinitely enjoyed their spiritual union.

 Together, the Father, Son, and Spirit enjoyed their infinite, uncreated perfection.
-They lacked nothing; creation added nothing to them.
-But from God’s infinite and effusive essence, he desired to create image-bearers image who would receive and reflect his love in community.
+They lacked nothing, and creation would add nothing to them.
+But from God’s infinite and effusive essence, he desired to create image-bearers who would receive and reflect his love in community.
 The triune God did not create individuals as mere individuals; he created a human race that would reflect his unity and immensity through the covenantal relations they would have.